 Conversations in Session are secured using client-side E2E encryption.
 Only the sender and the recipient of a message can read it.
 But Session goes beyond providing message security.
 Session also protects the identities of its users.
 It makes your communications private and anonymous, as well as secure.

 Session can do this because it connects users through a Tor-like network of thousands of Service Nodes.
 Service Nodes are servers that pass messages back and forth through the network as well as provide additional services.
 The onion request system that Session uses to protect messages ensures that no Service Node in the network ever knows both a message’s origin (your IP address) and destination (the recipient’s IP address).
 This allows you to hide your IP by default.

 Session takes a number of additional steps to protect your identity:

 - No phone number is required for registration (unlike what we found in our Signal review)

-- No email is required for registration (unlike with Wire)
+- No email is required for registration (unlike with Wire messenger)

 - No geolocation data, device data, or metadata is collected

 The Service Nodes are grouped together into swarms.
 Swarms provide redundancy to the network as well as temporary storage when messages cannot be delivered to their destination.
 Each Session client connects to a swarm to send and receive messages in real time, as well as to retrieve relevant messages that are stored in the swarm awaiting delivery.